MistyCommunity/Documentation/src/content/docs/skills/introduction.md

 * roam an office to greet people she recognizes
 * respond with sound and movement when you touch her on the head or chin
-* patrol an area and capture photos and videos to report changes in the environment
+* patrol an area to capture photos, videos, and audio recordings while reporting changes in the environment

 The first step in building a skill is deciding what you want the skill to do.
-Then, you can choose to write the skill using Misty's on-robot JavaScript API, her REST API, or a combination of the two.
+Then, you can choose to write the skill using Misty's on-robot JavaScript API, her REST API, or both.
 When you're ready, you can share your code with other developers in the Misty Community.

 ## Using Misty's APIs